Efficient and fail-safe quantum algorithm for the transport equation: Results

 In order to stay as close as possible to the capabilities of a physical quantum computer we performed 8.192 shots.
 Knowing the exact size and position of the obstacle we excluded 117 from the 4.096 possible states from the measurement so that, on average, each grid point gets measures twice.

 Figure~\ref{fig:qcfd_results_524288} depicts the same sequence of results with 524.288 measurements showing a much better enunciation of the flow pattern.
-All plots show the density of particles at the respective grid points from which derived macroscopic quantities can be calculated as in classical Boltzmann methods; see Section \ref{sec:collisionless boltzmann equation}.
+All plots show the density of particles at the respective grid points.
 Future research will focus on problem-specific measurements of application specific integral quantities of interest that might require much less measurements.

-Let us finally remark that the presented results should be considered as a functional validation of our proof-of-concept implementation.
-It is for this reason that we also postponed the quantitative comparison with classical Boltzmann methods until the moment that our CQBM solver has been equipped with a particle collision step.